 Note that the following list of fees and charges is not a complete list of all fees and charges levied by the Council.
-It consists of those fees and charges which changed from 1 July 2009.
+It consists of those fees and charges subject to consultation and which will change from 1 July 2009.